BlockchainCommons/Research/papers/bcr-2025-006-hubert.md

 The protocol addresses the centralization vulnerability inherent in traditional secure messaging: even with end-to-end encryption, centralized servers observe the social graph of who communicates with whom.
 Hubert hardens this visibility by implementing a "cryptographic dead-drop" architecture where decentralized storage networks processes only encrypted binary blobs and derived keys, gaining no insight into the sender, receiver, or content.
 All stored data is obfuscated and appears uniform random bytes to network observers.

-Key design properties include:
+Design properties include:

-- **Serverless Operation**: No single entity controls message flow or retains user logs.
+- Serverless Operation: No single entity controls message flow or retains user logs.
-- **Asynchronous Communication**: Participants need not be online simultaneously.
+- Asynchronous Communication: Participants need not be online simultaneously.
-- **Network Opacity**: Storage networks see only random data blobs, never metadata.
+- Network Opacity: Storage networks see only random data blobs, never metadata.
-- **Write-Once Semantics**: Each storage location is written exactly once, ensuring message immutability and eliminating race conditions.
+- Write-Once Semantics: Each storage location is written exactly once, ensuring message immutability and eliminating race conditions.
-- **Automatic Size Routing**: Hubert supports the BitTorrent Mainline Distributed Hash Table (DHT) and the Interplanetary File System (IPFS).
-These storage layers can be used independently or together via a hybrid storage that routes small messages (≤1 KB) through DHT for speed, and large messages through IPFS.
+- Automatic Size Routing: Supports a hybrid storage that routes small messages (≤1 KB) through DHT for speed, and large messages through IPFS.

 ## Table of Contents